dinedal/cirgonus/README.md

 Cirgonus does not need to be run as root to collect its metrics.

+Unlike other collectors that use fat tools like `netstat` and `df` which can take expensive resources on loaded systems, Cirgonus opts to use the C interfaces directly when it can.
+This allows it to keep a very small footprint;
+with the go runtime, it clocks in just above 5M resident and unnoticeable CPU usage at the time of writing.
+The agent can sustain over 8000qps with a benchmarking tool like `wrk`, so it will be plenty fine getting hit once per minute.

 ## Building Cirgonus

 Cirgonus due to its C dependencies must be built on a Linux box.
 I strongly